judithleao/Difference-DataAnalysts-and-DataScientists/README.md

 In summary, the data shows that Data Analyst and Data Scientist roles are rather distinct from each other.
 They are differentiated in their usage of tools/tech, where Data Analysts are heavier on SQL, BI tools/dashboards and Excel, and Data Scientists use more Python and Machine Learning tools.

 ## File descriptions
-THis repository only contains the README file and one Notebook.
+This repository contains one notebook in the 'code' folder, the .gitignore and the README.
+See below to how to best set yourself up to run the notebook.

 ## How to use this notebook:
 ### Setting yourself up to run the notebook